jzisheng/project-risc/README.md

 * Fog of War (Players can only see information of territories near them)

+Example of moving a spy to a obscured location
 ![Scouts and spies](https://github.com/jzisheng/project-risc/blob/master/images/spy.gif)

+The player owns the territory Oz.
+Midkemia is not a adjacent territory, therefore not visible
 ![Fog of war example](https://github.com/jzisheng/project-risc/blob/master/images/fog-of-war.gif)

 Our UML diagram can be viewed here [UML Diagram](https://docs.google.com/drawings/d/1ES76J9AJ3MGDxcjzBDHp8wPLWJiUc8oNKI2NgELMtjI/edit?usp=sharing)